cloudflare/wrangler-action/README.md

 ### Upload a Worker Version

 To create a new Version of your Worker that is not deployed immediately, use the `wrangler versions upload --experimental-versions` command.
 Worker Versions created in this way can then be deployed all at once or gradually deployed using the `wranger versions deploy --experimental-versions` command or via the Cloudflare dashboard under the Deployments tab.
-For now, the `--experimental-versions` flag is required to use this feature.
+For now, the `--experimental-versions` flag and wrangler v3.40.0 or above is required to use this feature.

 ```yaml
 jobs: